Three gang members arrested for murder of Oceano man

 By KAREN VELIE

 San Luis Obispo sheriff detectives arrested three men on Friday for the murder of an Oceano man who was shot multiple times in the back, a source close to the investigation said.
+[Cal Coast Times]

 Nathaniel Jara, 21, of Oceano; Robert Garay, 28, of Oceano; and his brother Gabriel Garay, 21, of San Luis Obispo are being held without bond in the killing of Daniel Fuentes Sr., 41.
 Deputies arrested the suspects on Wednesday for parole violations, and on Friday for the murder.